Mariano Díaz

-Mariano Díaz Mejía (Spanish pronunciation: [maˈɾjano ˈði.aθ meˈxi.a]; born 1 August 1993), better known as Mariano, is a professional footballer who plays as a forward for club Deportivo Alavés.
+Mariano Díaz Mejía (Spanish pronunciation: [maˈɾjano ˈði.aθ meˈxi.a]; born 1 August 1993), better known as Mariano, is a professional footballer who plays as a forward for club Alavés.
 Born in Spain, he plays for the Dominican Republic national team.

 Shortly after making his debut for Badalona in 2011, Mariano joined Real Madrid, where he played in the C-team and then the reserves, where he was top scorer in the 2015–16 Segunda División B. He then began playing with the first team, and was part of their squad that won La Liga, the UEFA Champions League and the FIFA Club World Cup in 2016–17.
-He was subsequently signed by Ligue 1 club Olympique Lyonnais, but returned to Madrid one year later, spending the next five seasons with Los Blancos before joining Sevilla for a single season in 2023.
+He was subsequently signed by Ligue 1 club Lyon.

 Club career

 Early career

 Born in Premià de Mar, Barcelona, Catalonia, Mariano began his youth career with local side RCD Espanyol, and appeared for lowly CE Premià and Fundació Sánchez Llibre.
 In 2009, he joined CF Badalona, and made his senior debut on 21 August 2011, replacing Iñaki Goikoetxea for the final 21 minutes of a 1–0 loss at CD Teruel in the Segunda División B season; he made two more appearances off the bench.
 On the 31st, he made his first start, playing the entirety of a 3–1 loss at RB Linense in that season's Copa del Rey, scoring his team's consolation.